Introduction: Celebrate Sukkot With a New Sukkah

 Step 7: Prepare the Door Frame - the Dog Gets in on the Action

 A door is essential if you have a dog that you have to let out into the back yard.
 Start the door panel the same way as the other eight - using the Simpson strong ties.
+The size of the door panel is the same 4'x8' as previously built.

 Step 8: Build the Door